Glatzli/model_comparison_codes/README.md

 ToDo:
 - Do I have to interpolate the WRF-model?
-- complete PCGP calc for Arome & ICOn
+- complete PCGP calc for Arome & ICON

 Questions for next meeting: